PhanAnh-V/StudentVibe/replit.md

 - July 02, 2025.
 Completely rewrote create_squads function to use Gemini AI for both grouping and icebreaker generation
 - July 02, 2025.
 Created gemini_integration.py module with functions for AI-powered squad grouping and icebreaker creation
 - July 02, 2025.
 Enhanced squad creation to include AI-generated creative squad names based on member characteristics
+- July 02, 2025.
+Migrated from Google Gemini API to OpenAI ChatGPT API (gpt-4o model) for improved reliability
+- July 02, 2025.
+Renamed gemini_integration.py to openai_integration.py and updated all API calls to use OpenAI format
+- July 02, 2025.
+Updated routes.py to use openai_integration module for both squad formation and icebreaker generation

 ## User Preferences